Undergraduate Commencement Guide

 Ceremony Participation Eligibility

-All August 2016, October 2016, February 2017, and May 2017 graduates are eligible to participate in the Commencement ceremony.
-Graduating seniors are asked to notify Student Administrative Services at 413-796-2080 immediately if they change their mind about participating in the Commencement ceremony.
+All August 2019, October 2019, February 2020, and May 2020 graduates are eligible to participate in the Commencement ceremony.
+Graduating seniors are asked to notify Enrollment Services at 413-796-2080 immediately if they change their mind about participating in the Commencement ceremony.